What has a heron to do with the most devastating political decision of the last 50 years…?

-A breeze hunted through the rasping reeds and etched the pool.
+A breeze hunted through the rasping reeds to etch the pool.
 The silent watchers took in every nuance of the scene.
 They noted the heron, the encircling reed beds, the water glassily echoing the flint sky.
 The rest could be imagined; the seethe of life below the surface, so busy surviving it was oblivious to the predatory presence quartering its constricted world.
 But when that head whipped in their direction, thin crest of black feathers trailing after, terror, confusion and destruction fell on simple lives.

 ‘OK, I get it,’ the junior minister spoke, awkwardly breaking the room’s spell of impatient silence.
 ‘The heron terrorises the pond life: the fish, the frogs, even that mean old pike by the island.
 What exactly, has this got to do with anything?’